ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ### What Should Alice Do?

 The message now arrives at `Alice`.
-Should she deliver this message?
+Should she deliver it?

-Yes: again, she has no reason not to.
+Yes, she has no reason not to.

 `Alice`'s vector clock is `[1,0,0]` and the incoming vector clock on the message differs only by `1` in `Bob`'s position.
 So we can conclude that only one event has taken place since our last message send event, and that event happened in process `Bob`